 CONSULTING EDITOR : MARK STRATFORD.
 Mark co-founded the respected reissue label RPM and has worked as a music consultant to most of the specialist and major record labels for over twenty years.

-DESIGN : SIMON ROBINSON.
-Simon has worked on the design and packaging of archive CDs since before the format existed (i.e. he began on vinyl!) and now concentrates on popular culture books.
+AUTHOR / DESIGNER : SIMON ROBINSON.
+Simon has worked on the design and packaging of archive CDs since before the format existed (i.e. he began on vinyl!) and now concentrates on designing popular culture books.
 Simon has written a number of books on music and popular culture as well as articles for many of the leading music magazines.

 Nice mention of the forthcoming book here on ModCulture website.